trans-travel/trans-travel/us/fl.md

    bathroom in government facilities (city, county, or state government) not associated with your assigned sex at birth, if anyone objects to your presence and you refused to immediately leave.
-This also covers health care facilities, massage parlors, jails, pharmacies, etc.
+This also covers health care facilities, massage parlors, jails, pharmacies, schools, universities, etc.
  * The bathroom law will apply to airports and cruise ports, in addition to other government facilities.
  * Florida has wide-reaching religious freedom laws that allow denial of